 If you are a teenager, perhaps strolling through gardens and reading placards isn’t yet your thing.
 Our children are no exception.
 Adults should find this botanical wonderland to be one of the most beautiful settings upon which they’ve laid their eyes.

 Thank you for reading about Brookgreen Gardens, SC with us!
-Please feel free to peruse other articles about things to do on the South Carolina Coast.
+Please feel free to peruse other articles, including our Complete Guide to Charleston and the South Carolina Coast.

 Learn our skills for traveling as a family.
 Get our free e-book PDF and jumpstart your family's journey.